Creyos ADHD Assessment: A Clinical Protocol and Automated Report

 Start Using the ADHD Assessment and Report in Your Practice Today

-With this protocol and report, healthcare professionals can better respond to patients’ questions and concerns around potential ADHD diagnosis, and monitor adults and children's ADHD symptoms with age-appropriate data.
+With this protocol and report, healthcare professionals can better respond to patients’ questions and concerns around potential ADHD diagnosis, determine the need for psychological medicine or other interventions, and monitor adults and children's ADHD symptoms with age-appropriate data.
 It’s clear that as greater awareness and prevalence of ADHD emerges, assessments that can provide an objective, scientifically-backed, and comprehensive look at cognitive markers are key to taking patient care to the next level.